JoshuaFox/Google-Data-Access-Performance-Benchmarker/README.md

 ## Adding new data sources
-Implement the tester code -- for example, BigQuery, Cloud MySQL, or Postgres-- copying existing implementations as a template.
-Declare these new tester classes in `./src/main/webapp/WEB-INF/appengine-web.xml`
+Implement a Java class to test a different data source -- for example, BigQuery, Cloud MySQL, or Postgres -- copying an existing implementation as a template.
+Invoke the  new tester class by editing `repeatedlyTriggerEachApi.sh`